ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

     ]
 ```

 Now our project is ready to deploy to Firebase.
 The final step is running `firebase deploy`.
-After this completes your app will now be live on the web!
+After this completes our app will now be live on the web!